Exabyte-io/documentation/docs/tutorials/dft/electronic/surface-energy.md

 ## Submit Job

 Before [submitting](../../../jobs/actions/run.md) the [job](../../../jobs/overview.md), the user should click on the ["Compute" tab](../../../jobs-designer/compute-tab.md) of [Job Designer](../../../jobs-designer/overview.md) and inspect the [compute parameters](../../../infrastructure/compute/parameters.md) included therein.
-Our slab of Silicon is a relatively small structure, so four CPUs and a dozen minutes of calculation runtime should be sufficient.
+Our slab of Silicon is a relatively small structure, so four CPUs and a few minutes of calculation runtime should be sufficient.

 ## Examine results